cys9772/election-blog4/content/post/2024-09-15-blog-post-2/index.md

 ## Introduction -- Can we predict election outcomes using *only* the state of the economy?
 If so, how well?

 In our previous blog, we established some fundamental understanding and visualizations regarding vote share and geographic distributions.
-Now, we begin examining how fundamental variables influence elections -- namely, the economy.
-Political and data scientists have commented on the economy's ability to influence elections and election forecasts.
-For example, if the economy were the experience modest growth, the equations predicted that the Republican candidate would likely win the election[(Fair 2018)](https://fairmodel.econ.yale.edu/RAYFAIR/PDF/2018B.htm).
+Now, we begin examining how fundamental variables influence elections -- **namely, the economy**.
+Political and data scientists have commented on the economy's ability to **influence elections and election forecasts**.
+For example, if the economy were the experience modest growth, the equations predicted that the Republican candidate would likely win the election [(Fair 2018)](https://fairmodel.econ.yale.edu/RAYFAIR/PDF/2018B.htm).
 Additional research also showed that the state of the economy has a non-negligible ability to mobilize and persuade voters. [(Sides and Vavreck 2013)](https://hollis.harvard.edu/primo-explore/fulldisplay?docid=TN_cdi_jstor_books_j_ctt7ztpn1&context=PC&vid=HVD2&search_scope=everything&tab=everything&lang=en_US).

 All in all, the economy clearly has *some* impact on voter behavior and predicting election outcomes.
 How much or how little is a trickier question.
 Hopefully this blog will illuminate further aspects and allow us to improve our models down the road.
 Let's take a closer look!